WSU-4110/Notely/README.md

 ### Setting up the emulator

--After Android Studio has been installed, the emulator needs to be setup.
+- After Android Studio has been installed, the emulator needs to be setup.

--Open up Android Studio and navigate to "Tools -> AVD Manager".
+- Open up Android Studio and navigate to "Tools -> AVD Manager".

--Once in AVD Manager, click on "Create Visual Device..." at the bottom left of the window.
+- Once in AVD Manager, click on "Create Visual Device..." at the bottom left of the window.

--In the Phone category, select "Pixel 2" and then click next.
+- In the Phone category, select "Pixel 2" and then click next.

--For the system image, select Release Name "R" which should have API Level 30.
+- For the system image, select Release Name "R" which should have API Level 30.

--For "AVD Name", name it whatever you like and click finish.
+- For "AVD Name", name it whatever you like and click finish.
 The emulator is now setup.

 ### Importing the project in Visual Studio Code (VS Code)

--Download the Notely source either by cloning or by downloading the .zip
+- Download the Notely source either by cloning or by downloading the .zip

--Once the source code has been downloaded, open VS Code and navigate to "File -> Open Folder...".
+- Once the source code has been downloaded, open VS Code and navigate to "File -> Open Folder...".
 Select the top most folder for the source code and open it.

--Navigate to "Terminal -> New Terminal" to open up a new terminal.
+- Navigate to "Terminal -> New Terminal" to open up a new terminal.

 Run the following commands:
 ```